Antidepressants are not a one-size-fits-all solution.

 If you are taking an antidepressant and want to consider switching to a different medication, talk to your doctor about possibilities and ways to improve your symptoms.

 Did you know you can get affordable primary care with the K Health app?

-K Health primary care providers are licensed physicians who can chat with you right from your home in a HIPAA-approved app.
+Primary care providers on the K Health platform are licensed clinicians who can chat with you right from your home.

-If you take antidepressants, want to try them, or have questions about switching medications, a K Health doctor can take the time to chat or talk with you about your questions.
+If you take antidepressants, want to try them, or have questions about switching medications, your clinician can take the time to chat or talk with you about your questions.

-If needed, a doctor can even send a prescription directly to your pharmacy.
+If needed, they can even send a prescription directly to your pharmacy.

 Frequently Asked Questions

 K Health has strict sourcing guidelines and relies on peer-reviewed studies, academic research institutions, and medical associations.
 We avoid using tertiary references.